wlsc/docker-kafka/README.md

 Kafka in Docker
 ===

 This repository provides everything you need to run Kafka (with a Zookeeper) in Docker environment.
+Image is based on the latest OpenJDK 8.

 For convenience also contains a packaged proxy that can be used to get data from a legacy Kafka 7 cluster into a dockerized Kafka 8.